This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 Enabling Gift Purchases

-Once FastSpring Support has enabled gift purchases for your Store, you must turn it on for each individual Storefront where you want to allow gift purchases.
+You can turn on the Gift Purchases feature for each individual Storefront where you want to allow gift purchases.
 On Storefronts where the feature has not been enabled, customers will not see the Gift Purchase check box at all.

 To enable gift purchases: